yhirano55/trace_location/README.md

 # TraceLocation

-TraceLocation gem provides logs a tracing result of `:call` and `:return`.
-It's useful for reading the huge codes (e.g. Ruby on Rails) and tracing its process.
+TraceLocation helps you get tracing the source location of codes, and helps you can get reading the huge open souce libraries in Ruby.

 ## Installation